 When you do estate planning (or if you already have), the most important thing you can do is ensure your assets are transferred properly.

 Name guardians for minor children.
 Walker’s daughter, Meadow, is still a minor and he did name his own mother as the guardian for her in his will.
 Meadow’s mother is still living, so the grandmother will likely not assume guardianship unless Meadow’s mother is found to be unfit.

 Don’t wait to do estate planning.
 Walker executed his plan in 2001, when he was 28 and the first Fast & Furious movie had debuted.
 While we don’t know what prompted him to do estate planning, he did the right thing by planning early, and not waiting until “someday”, especially considering his untimely death.

 Keep estate plans updated.
 Not only were Walker’s assets not titled properly to have his plan work as intended, but his estate plan was never updated from the original version created twelve years before he died.

 Walker’s net worth changed significantly in those twelve years, and so did his estate tax liability.
 With an estate of $25,000,000, his family will pay over $5,000,000 in estate taxes.
 This could have been avoided with proper planning and it could have been structured to all pass on to his family instead of the Government.

 If you would prefer that your family receives what you are passing on without the public spectacle of probate and without a portion ending up in the hands of the Government, you must update your estate plan at least every three years and review your assets and important changes every year.

-To learn more about putting the right legal and financial protections in place for your family, contact our office to schedule a time for us to sit down and talk.
-We normally charge $750 for a Family Planning Session, but because this planning is so important, I’ve made space for the next two people who mention this article to have a complete planning session at no charge.
-Call today and mention this article.
+To learn more about putting the right legal and financial protections in place for your family, contact our office at (612) 206-3701 or fill out our contact form to schedule a time for us to sit down and talk.